Toni Stone: Baseball career

-Struggles
+Impact of racial segregation and sexism

 Although there was a baseball league for women, the All American Girls Professional Baseball League, it remained unofficially segregated, claiming that only White women met their exacting beauty standards.

 Stone was the first female player in the Negro Leagues, and she was not met with open arms.
 Bunny Downs, manager of the Clowns, had reportedly once told Stone that "she'd better stick to knitting and home cooking," but publicly claimed to be won over after seeing her play.
 Most of the male ball players shunned her and gave her a hard time because she was a woman.
 Stone was quite proud of the fact that the male players were out to get her.
 She would show off the scars on her left wrist and remember the time she had been spiked by a runner trying to take out the woman standing on second base.
 "He was out," she recalled.

 Even though she was part of the team, she was not allowed in the locker room.
 If she was lucky, she would be allowed to change in the umpire's locker room.
 Once, Stone was asked to wear a skirt while playing for sex appeal, but she would not do it.
 Even though she felt like she was "one of the guys," the people around her did not.
 While playing for the Kansas City Monarchs, she spent most of the game on the bench, next to the men who hated her.
 "It was hell," she said.

-Retirement and death
+Retirement

 Stone's contract was sold to the Kansas City Monarchs prior to the 1954 season, and she retired following the season because of lack of playing time.

+Post-baseball life and death

 After the 1954 season, Stone moved to Oakland, California, to work as a nurse and care for her sick husband.

 Toni Stone died on November 2, 1996, of heart failure at a nursing home in Alameda, California.
 She was 75 years old.